Take tolbutamide tablets with food.

 - It is important that you keep your regular doctor's and clinic appointments.
 This is so your progress can be monitored.
 You are likely to need regular check-ups with an eye clinic and a foot clinic as well as with your doctor and diabetes clinic.

-- Your doctor may recommend that you test for sugar in your blood or urine regularly to check that your diabetes is being controlled.
+- Your doctor may recommend that you test for sugar (glucose) in your blood regularly to check that your diabetes is being controlled.
 Your doctor or diabetes nurse will show you how to do this.

 - If you have been given advice by your doctor about changes to your diet, stopping smoking or taking regular exercise, it is important for you to follow the advice you have been given.